Skip to content

 Building a division-game model

 Effective division-game modeling adds a few discrete features on top of a base spread/total projection: a binary division flag, a binary second-meeting flag, an indicator for who won the first meeting, and travel distance.
 Backtest against a decade of regular-season games and you will see each one carry independent predictive value.
-You can prototype that feature stack in Tinker and validate it against historical closing lines before risking real money.
+You can prototype that feature stack in the Builder and validate it against historical closing lines before risking real money.

 Bottom line